Josee, the Tiger and the Fish

 Josee, the Tiger and the Fish (ジョゼと虎と魚たち, Joze to Tora to Sakanatachi) is a 1984 Japanese short story by author Seiko Tanabe.
 It was first published in the June 1984 issue of Monthly Kadokawa.
-It was later included alongside various stories in the short story collection Josee, the Tiger and the Fish, which was published on March 27, 1985, by Kadokawa Shoten.
-Yen Press licensed it for an English release published it in March 2022.
+It was later included alongside various stories in the short story collection of the same name, which was published on March 27, 1985, by Kadokawa Shoten.
+Yen Press licensed the collection for an English release and published it in March 2022.
+A manga adaptation of the short story by Nao Emoto, originally serialized in Da Vinci from February to November 2020 issues and collected into two volumes, was also licensed by Yen Press and released in September 2022 in one volume.